janulm/Datathon-2025/README.md

    Note: The preprocessing can take significant time depending on your dataset size and hardware capabilities.

+### Concept Customization

+To customize the system for your specific needs:

+1. Edit the concept dictionary in `rag_agent.py` to focus on aspects most relevant to your business
+2. No need to reprocess your document embeddings - changes take effect immediately
+3. Test with domain-specific queries to fine-tune your concept definitions

 ### Running the UI

 Launch the user interface with: